y3eah/Ongekicon-DIY/README.md

 Arcade size Open-Source Mu-drive/Ongeki controller made with MDF 9T, Acrylic 5T.

 This repository does not include wall button, lever, and code for the controller.
+This design is not accurate to the arcade design.

 # List of parts that are required (other than MDF/Acrylic) :